How to choose keywords during attribution

 • travel – photos and illustrations related to travel or tourism

-• wildlife – use this keyword for all images whose subjects can be related to wildlife (for example, birds, animals, and vegetation in their natural habitat).
+• wildlife – use for all images whose subjects belong to wildlife (e.g., birds, animals, and flora in natural habitats)

 Attention!
-Here’s a little tip that can significantly simplify and speed up your work on attributing images.
-Always save keywords in the image file (EXIF/IPTC) directly in the graphics editor.
+A tip to greatly simplify and speed up attribution: always save keywords into the image file (EXIF/IPTC) directly in the graphics editor.

-Almost all graphic editors available on the market allow you to do this.
+Nearly all graphics editors on the market allow this.

 Comments (6)